 Jennifer McDaniel Martin is a children's book author, EdD student, federal HR specialist, former K-12 educator, and military family advocate.
-Her debut book and doctoral research both ask the same question: what happens when the world isn't ready for you?
+Her debut book and doctoral research both ask the same question: what does it mean to belong when home is more than one place?

 Jennifer spent 15 years teaching across elementary schools, ESL classrooms, community colleges, and virtual programs spanning the United States, Abu Dhabi, and DoDEA schools stateside.
 That career gave her a front-row view of what children carry with them when they move.

-As a military spouse and parent of a military-connected child, she knows firsthand that frequent moves are not just a logistics challenge.
+As a military spouse and parent of two military-connected children, she knows firsthand that frequent moves are not just a logistics challenge.
 They are an educational one.
 Her doctoral research at Merrimack College asks what schools can do structurally to be ready when these students walk through the door.

 Garden of Me grew from the same place: a belief that kids navigating military life deserve to see their stories reflected back at them.

-Jennifer's EdD work at Merrimack College examines how school systems can be intentionally designed to support incoming military students.
-Drawing on qualitative methods, the research centers the voices of families and educators to identify what actually works.
+As an EdD student at Merrimack College, Jennifer's research will examine how schools and districts can be best prepared to support incoming military students.
+The goal is to center the voices of families and educators to identify what actually works.

 This work connects to Purple Star School designation efforts, transition support frameworks, and the wider conversation about equity for students whose education is shaped by service.
 Circumstances that are not their choosing.